 So many first times

 Most of the tropical places I’ve been to in the past are lacking wildlife.
-Sure there’s some pretty flowers and some big bugs, but that’s about it.
+Sure there’s some pretty flowers and some big bugs like those described in this post about subterranean mud tubes, but that’s about it.
 As soon as we left the city and starting driving inland, I knew Sri Lanka would be a whole different story.
 I never really saw a wild monkey before, and I upped my count 1000% within just a week.
 They especially like to hang out near ancient ruins, Buddhist temples and sometimes parks where they can swipe food.
 They’re known to snag a smartphone or two also!
 The sheer number of wild buffalo, vivid peacocks, domestic cattle, and even countless dogs just floored me.
 Forget horrible zoos, daily life here is like living in the Jungle Book.

 Only a few days in did I spot my first wild elephant, just hanging out on the side of the road on or way to the Dambulla Cave Temple.
 I squealed like the first time I petted a horse, the 10-year-old in me let loose and had to mentally restrain myself from running over and trying to be best friends.